Jessica Reed

-Girl Scout Cookies is an indica-dominant hybrid cannabis strain with 18-28% THC, known for its mint aroma and euphoria and relaxation effects.
-It’s a popular choice for stress, anxiety, depression.
+Girl Scout Cookies is a hybrid cannabis strain with 25-28% THC and caryophyllene-dominant terpenes, known for its mint flavor profile and relaxed and happy effects.
+Commonly chosen by those managing stress, anxiety, depression.

 Quick Facts: Girl Scout Cookies